annamaria23/retrotransposon-atlas/README.md

 ## Overview
-- Scripts to create hidden markov models (HMMs) for the POL, GAG, ENV and sORF2 open reading frames

 - Scripts to download and process the drosophilid genomes are found [here](https://github.com/susbo/Drosophila_unistrand_clusters/tree/main/Genome_assemblies).
 - _Drosophila melanogaster_ TE annotations : [Gypsy](1_Processing_Dmel_TEs/ALL_GYPSY_TES.fa) and all TEs
+- Scripts to create hidden markov models (HMMs) for the POL, GAG, ENV and sORF2 open reading frames
+- Scripts to generate TE profiles from drosophilid genomes using automated tools (RepeatMasker, EDTA).
+- Scripts to annotate TEs